Mediation

 Research training programs carefully to determine the quality of the program.
 Find out what you can about the type of mediation work the trainers do, the kinds of cases they mediate, how long they been mediating and how many individuals they have trained.
 It is helpful to know how long the organization has been providing training services.

 It is also important to consider the design of the training program.
 Mediation training typically uses a range of teaching methods, including lecture, large- and small-group discussion, interactive exercise and coached role-playing.
-Trainings should provide at least three opportunities for a participant to play a mediator in coached role-playing under the supervision of an experienced mediator, who will provide feedback to facilitate learning.
+Trainings should provide at least three opportunities for a participant to act as a mediator in coached role-playing under the supervision of an experienced mediator, who will provide feedback to facilitate learning.
 Ask about the ethical guidance students will receive, the student-to-teacher ratio, how much time is spent on the various teaching methods and what kinds of training materials will be provided.

 Question: What is mediation and how does it work?